axibase/atsd-use-cases/research/us-international-trade/resources/csv-parser-schema-explanation.md

 ```

 This method selects elements from the table based on the above expression.
-In this case, `'#row=2-*'`  means that we want to select all rows starting with row Index 2 (which will ignore the first row).
+In this case, `'#row=2-*'` means select all rows starting with row Index 2, ignoring the first row.

-After execution, we will work with the table's cells:

 |  Index | 1   | 2    | 3    | 4    |5-14 | 15   | 16    | 17   |18-27|   28|  29   |
 |------|------|------|------|------|-----|------|-------|------|-----|------|-------|